The French and money culture

 To do this, you will need the bank account ID (RIB) of the recipient account, which contains the information necessary to carry out the transaction.

-To obtain a RIB (a form containing bank account details) from one of your HSBC France accounts, or to make a SEPA transfer, go to your secure personal area.
+To obtain a RIB (a form containing bank account details) from one of your HSBC Continental Europe accounts, or to make a SEPA transfer, go to your secure personal area.

 The Global View(2) and Global Transfer(2) services allow you to see all your HSBC accounts worldwide on a single screen(3), and make free(4) and instant transfers from your Euro accounts to all your HSBC accounts.

-Finally, you can also make transfers from your HSBC France accounts to third-party accounts anywhere in the world(3).
+Finally, you can also make transfers from your HSBC Continental Europe accounts to third-party accounts anywhere in the world(3).

 Note that if you arrange your transfer online, the fees are lower than if you make the same transaction in a branch.